egoist/vue-slides/README.md

 ## Usage

-Vue-Slides use Vuex to manage states, so you should bind the `slides module` to your existing vuex store before gettering started.
+Vue-Slides use Vuex to manage states, so you should bind the `slides module` to your existing vuex store before getting started.

 ```js
 // in your store.js